aws-samples/scp-alternative-solution/README.md

 After the deployments, all required infra resources for the solutiion are created successfully.
 Follow the instructions below to manage the "SCP policies" in the alternative solution.

-### Initialize S3 bucket for the SCP polices files
+### Use Case 1: Initialize S3 bucket for the SCP polices files

 With the alternative solution, the SCP policy are defined in a json file and stored in S3 bucket.
 The SCP policy file for the Organization Unit or Account must exist in advance.